wilsonmar/oss-perf/puppet.md

 <a target="_blank" href="http://www.pulpproject.org/">http://www.pulpproject.org/</a>
 is a centralized repository to manage revisions of specs in Puppet.

-Pulp can scan all manifests to list which **version** of software is installed across all machines.
+Pulp can scan all manifests to get lists such as which **version** of software is installed across all machines.

-Pulp replicates its manifest repository across availability zones, which Puppet Masster does not do, which makes the Puppet Masters a single point of failure.
+Pulp replicates its manifest repository across availability zones, which Puppet Masster does not do, which makes the Puppet Masters a single location point of failure.

 From github, Pulp **clones** and copies repos from qa to stage to live.